CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ### `max_fee`
 !!! description "`FeeCollector.max_fee(arg0: uint256) -> uint256: view`"

     Getter for the maximum fee of an epoch.
+Maximum fee is set to 1% for the `COLLECT` and `FORWARD` epochs.
+This value can later on be changed by the `owner` of the contract using the `set_max_fee` function.

     Returns: maximum fee (`uint256`).

+    Emits: `SetMaxFee` at contract initialization

     | Input    | Type      | Description                                              |
     |----------|-----------|----------------------------------------------------------|